 Common service-credit gaps include:

-If you find a gap, contact your retirement system's member services immediately.
+If you identify a potential gap, your retirement system's member services office can explain the available options and applicable deadlines.
 Some credit purchases must be completed before your retirement date and can take months to process.

 Some systems may allow service-credit purchases using eligible tax-deferred funds or payroll deduction, but rules vary by retirement system and plan.
 The 457(b) Deferred Compensation Plan, per the Internal Revenue Service (IRS), is a tax-deferred savings program available to state and local government employees.
 Service-credit purchase eligibility, however, is plan-specific.